PatrickPolcuch/CPSC354Project/log.md

 * GitHub Co-Pilot was used to help make Blockly blocks in JS
 * Chat GPT was used to get reference to the use of audio in programming languages

+# October 17 2023
+## Changelog - Chris
+### ADSR Envelope
+* ADSR stands for Attack, Decay, Sustain, and Release.
+This allows you to change parts of a synth wave sound, allowing more accurate customization of sounds.
+* The audio context kit uses an oscillator and with very few oscillator types including sine, square, and triangle.
+None of these types sound like any instrument, so custom sound is the direction we want to go in.
+* Audio players were brute forced for milestone 1 in order to achieve basic chords.
+Mapping of these notes along with each duration and full set of notes will be necessary going forward.